pmezard/adblock/README.md

 fetch and load rules from easylist and a local file, cache easylist in an .adstop/ directory and refresh it every 24 hours.

+### How does it work?

+adstop monitors HTTP/HTTPS requests and responses and if one of these matches a filter, it returns a 404 error to the client.
+It does not modify response bodies.
+Rules without options or which options are not based on returned data are applied on requests, the others on responses.

+The difficult part is to apply Adblock rules.
+They were designed to operate in a web browser and were assumed to have access to a lot more of information than a simple web proxy has. adstop supports only a subset of available rules:
+- Rules without options (`"$..."` suffix) are completely supported
+- The following options are supported:
+  * `domain=foo.com|bar.com|~baz.com`
+  * `font`, `image`, `objects`, `script`, `stylesheet` are roughly approximated using Content-Type.
+  * `thirdparty` is approximated with the Referrer header.
+- The following options are not-supported, and related rules are discared:
+  * `document`
+  * `media`
+  * `popup`
+- Element hiding rules are ignored.
+- Other options are ignored and rules applied without them.